-The requirement for employers, and others, not to discriminate on racial grounds is set out in the Equality Act 2010.
-This means it is a breach of the law for an employer to treat an employee differently and unfavourably because of his or her race, colour, nationality, ethnic or national origin.
+Employment law prohibits unfair treatment of employees because of their race.
+The Equality Act 2010 means it is unlawful for an employer to treat an employee differently and unfavourably because of his or her race, colour, nationality, ethnic or national origin.

 Selection based on race or ethnicity is allowable in very limited circumstances.
 The ethnic origin of an employee may be relevant as an ‘occupational requirement’ such as the requirement for a black actor.
 Nonetheless, employers should put in place policies that prevent discrimination in recruitment, promotion, disciplinary action, determining pay, and in training and development.